babangain/indicMMT/readme.md

-The following codebase is adapted from multiple libraries and data sources that includes:
+The following codebase is adapted from multiple libraries and data sources that include:

 1. https://github.com/libeineu/fairseq_mmt
 2. https://github.com/AI4Bharat/indicTrans